Qumulo/docs/nfsv4.1-enabling-using.md

 ```

+## Configuring Floating IPs for Nodes
+Currently, each Qumulo node is limited to 1,000 clients connected using NFSv4.1 simultaneously.
+To account for nodes going down, we recommend balancing the number of client connections across your nodes by configuring a sufficient number of floating IP addresses per node.
+This prevents a node failover event from overloading the nodes to which the clients might fail over.

+For example, if you configure only one IP address per node, on a cluster with 600 clients per node a single node failure might overload one of the remaining nodes, preventing 200 clients from connecting.
+If you assign multiple floating IP addresses to each node, the clients' connections are distributed across multiple nodes.

 ## Supported and Unsupported Features in Qumulo's Implementation of NFSv4.1
 Qumulo's implementation of NFSv4.1 currently supports:
 * General file system access (reading, writing, and navigating files)